Read This First

 Prompt 4: Are there times in which a less accommodating and a more stern public rebuttal would be more productive in terms of the number of minds changed?

-The central claim is this: There are circumstances where a less accommodating and more stern public rebuttal could be more productive in changing minds, particularly when it involves critical issues or when addressing misinformation.
+In plain terms: There are circumstances where a less accommodating and more stern public rebuttal could be more productive in changing minds, particularly when it involves critical issues or when addressing misinformation.

 Correcting Factual Errors